kb5991/17agency/README.md

 The wireframes for this website were created using Balsamiq.com.
 Originally, as seen in the wireframes below, the design was set to include a logo consisting of a black circle enclosing the number '17' in place of the heading 'Seventeen Agency'.
 This logo was scrapped for the final version of the website and was kept only as the favicon.
 This change was made partly due to aesthetic purposes and because the heading of 'Seventeen Agency' conveyed more clearly the purpose of the website as opposed to a circular logo with just a number inside of it.

-The website consists of four pages in total, the Home page, the About page, the Portfolio page and the Contact page.
+The website consists of five pages in total, the Home page, the About page, the Portfolio page, the Contact page and finally, the Thank You page which users are redirected to upon completion of the contact form.
 In the original designs for the website, this was set to include three pages only, with the homepage acting as the portfolio page also so that visitors could see immediately the type of work that the agency produced.
 However, this was changed to include a landing page with a singular hero image and informative heading which, when clicked, takes the user to the 'About' page.
 This design decision was made to make the website easier to navigate and made more sense for the user to visit the 'About' page first to learn more about Seventeen Agency and then move onto the 'Portfolio' page to see previous works.

 1. Original Home page Design on Web and iPhones: